University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_3_introtobash3.md

 sed -n '1~4p' Drosophila_melanogaster.BDGP6.ncrna.fa
 ```
 This will print every 4th line, beginning at the first, and is very useful for files with multi-line entries.
-The `fastq` file format from NGS data, and which we'll look at in week 6 will use this format.
+The `fastq` file format from NGS data, which we'll look at in the next topic, uses this format.

 We can also make `sed` operate like `grep` by making it only print the lines which match a pattern.